Leo Tolstoy

 3

-What makes judging others especially bad is that a judgment of a person’s faults, which could have been useful were it said to the person’s face, is concealed from the one to whom it might be useful and is communicated to those to whom it is harmful, making them feel negative feelings towards the one being accused.
+What makes judging others especially bad is that a judgment of a person’s faults, which could have been useful were it said to the person’s face, is concealed from the one to whom it might be useful and is communicated to those to whom it is harmful, making them feel negative feelings towards the one being condemned.

 4